-What makes EnPleinAirTEXAS different from the other events?
+What makes EnPleinAirTEXAS different from the other events across the country?

 In 1921, in tiny Christoval, just south of San Angelo, local artists founded the Texas Artists Camp which grew to be one of the leading plein air gatherings in the Southwest.
 Find out more under the "TOUR SAN ANGELO" button.

 The prestige and success of EnPleinAirTEXAS comes down to the details.
-Importantly, the artists are selected, and the competition is judged, by nationally respected jurors and judges in the field of art.
-Also important is the fact that the event is run by a nationally awarded and respected museum, The San Angelo Museum of Fine Arts.
+Importantly, the artists are selected and the competition is judged by nationally respected jurors and judges in the field of art.
+Also important is the fact that the event is run by an accredited nationally awarded museum, The San Angelo Museum of Fine Arts.
 Awards given by a museum are more highly regarded among all artists.
-Their paintings are exhibited and are for sale during the final weekend in the Quartermaster Building at Fort Concho, a National Historic Landmark built in 1868 and the first home of the San Angelo Museum of Fine Arts.
+Their paintings are exhibited and are for sale during the final weekend in the Stables Building at Fort Concho, a National Historic Landmark built in 1868 and the original home of the San Angelo Museum of Fine Arts.

-At the event, Artists are wowed not only by what they see to paint, but in how they are welcomed with our West Texas Hospitality.
-The community and visitors alike have embraced the artists, housing them in their homes, and helping sales of artwork top a record-breaking $220,000 in 2016.
-From the beginning, volunteers committed to detail and generous community support have allowed us to offer substantial prize money, singular events and painting sites found nowhere else in the world.
+From the beginning, volunteers committed to detail and generous community support have allowed us to offer substantial prize money, singular events and access to painting sites found nowhere else in the world.

-Visitors are wowed as well and entertained with a host of colorful events and special opportunities to meet and interact with the artists. (see the Events tab for details!)
+Enjoy a host of colorful events and special opportunities to meet and interact with the artists! (see the events tab for updates soon!)

 *denotes a ticketed event.

-EnPleinAirTEXAS aspires to change and enhance the culture of San Angelo, giving us a prominent spot in the international plein air movement and showcasing SAN ANGELO as a national arts destination.
+EnPleinAirTEXAS is introducing young and old to the natural beauty and historical significance of our West Texas area and culture, as well as giving us a prominent spot in the international plein air movement and showcasing SAN ANGELO as a national arts destination.

-The dream of the San Angelo Museum of Fine Arts is to connect the area's unexpected plein air history with our West Texas community and with artists from around the world, and to create an ongoing artistic dialogue, increasing the visibility and participation in plein air painting with children, adults, and smaller West Texas communities.
+A focus of EnPleinAirTEXAS and the San Angelo Museum of Fine Arts is to connect the area's 100 year plein air history with our West Texas community and with artists from around the world, creating an ongoing artistic dialogue that increases the visibility and participation of plein air painting with children, adults, and rural West Texas communities.